-It's not rhetoric: sometimes it's true that the most brilliant solutions come out of the most complex situations.
-Remember the hand sanitizer dispensers placed everywhere in times of pandemic?
-Well, Holland has decided to give a new life to these "touch points", and for an equally noble cause, by converting the former disinfectant dispensers into free sunscreen dispensers.
+It's not rhetorical: sometimes it's true that the most brilliant solutions emerge from the most complex situations.
+Remember the hand sanitizer dispensers placed everywhere during the pandemic?
+Well, the Netherlands has decided to give a new life to these "touch points", and for an equally noble cause, by converting the former disinfectant dispensers into free sun cream dispensers.

 From Covid to cancer: a leap, indeed, a pass of cream